python/tzdata/docs/index.rst

 equivalent is recommended, it is also possible to access the data via :func:`pkgutil.get_data` as well.

-..
-TODO: Change ``zoneinfo`` to :mod:`zoneinfo` when 3.9 is released

-It is primarily intended to be used by standard library's ``zoneinfo`` module (new in Python 3.9), but it is also available as a source for time zone data for other time zone libraries.
+It is primarily intended to be used by standard library's :mod:`zoneinfo` module, but it is also available as a source for time zone data for other time zone libraries.
 It is generally recommended that any time zone libraries should attempt to use the system data before using the ``tzdata`` package, but some systems (notably Windows) do not deploy zoneinfo